 Our Master of Education program in school counseling fulfills the degree requirements needed for the National Counselor Examination (NCE), required to become a National Certified Counselor (NCC) and Licensed Professional Counselor (LPC).
 Students also have the option of taking an additional 12 credits before or after graduation to total 60 credits, also required to become an LPC in Pennsylvania (Pennsylvania Licensure Act 136 of 1998).
 Students will need two or more additional years of supervised work experience after graduation to complete the requirements for LPC.

 Students who hold a master's degree in another discipline may decide to seek certification.
 The department will evaluate their transcripts to determine which courses are required.

-Prospective students are advised to read the CED Student Handbook, which describes the philosophy, admissions and departmental procedures in detail.
-This may be downloaded at http://www.calu.edu/academics/colleges/education/counselor-education/index.htm.
+Prospective students are advised to read the Counselor Education Student Handbook, which describes the philosophy, admissions and departmental procedures in detail.
+The handbook may be downloaded from the counselor education web page: http://www.calu.edu/academics/colleges/education/counselor-education.

-- Three professional letters of recommendation (see handbook)
+Three letters of recommendation on professional letterhead (see CED handbook)